-Nearly 40% of the population worldwide – and more than fifty million Americans – report suffering from allergies each year.
-And many more suffer in silence.(1)
+As much as 63% of the population worldwide – and more than 50 million Americans – suffer from allergies each year, and those numbers are growing.

 In this article, which is Part 2 in a 5-part series on Seasonal Allergies, we’ll explore the most common triggers of allergies, and when and where they usually occur.